KierepkaE/CV/README.md

 Before I joined Makers Academy I was learning how to code on my own.
 Attending Codebar workshops every week and even made it to GDG DevFest London 2018 conference.
 I was creating small applications using React and simple websites using HTML, CSS, and pure JavaScript.
 I had no idea how to test my code at that time.

+#### Team Work

+As I was studying towards my Nursing degree I had to team up with the other students to work together during our practical classes.
+Without each other help and cooperation, we wouldn't do our job as a nurse.
+I realized that time that big part of my medical knowledge comes from learning from working with the other people and not only reading the book or articles.

 #### Another Skill

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.